carla-simulator/carla/Docs/core_sensors.md

 | Radar | [carla.RadarMeasurement](python_api.md#carla.RadarMeasurement) | 2D point map that models elements in sight and their movement regarding the sensor. |

 ---------------
 That is a wrap on sensors and how do these retrieve simulation data and thus, the introduction to CARLA is finished.
 However there is yet a lot to learn.
-Here are some different paths opened at the moment:
+Some of the different paths to follow now are listed here:

 * __Gain some practise__: if diving alone in CARLA is still frightening, it may be a good idea to try some of the code recipes provided in this documentation and combine them with the example scripts or some ideas of your own.